braanan/pure-proportional-navigation-example/README.md

 * Kinematics assume all commands are executed perfectly and immediately.

-* This use case considered in the script is USBL tracking with an AUV, so disturbances from ocean currents can be introduced.
+* The use case considered in the script is USBL tracking with an AUV, so disturbances from ocean currents can be introduced.

 ### Resources:
 * Zarchan, P., 2007.
 Tactical and Stratigic Missile Guidance, AIAA Press